Nucleomics-VIB/pacbio-tools/pbcromwell_scripts/Readme.md

 ## demultiplex CCS data based on a list of barcode-pairs (multiplex amplicons)

-## run minor variant analysis on the demultriplexed data
+## run minor variant analysis on the demultiplexed read data